 Monitoring the data available from our CDMC (Charge Drive Management Cloud) SAAS platform, used to operate the location, has allowed us to see some trends in EV charging at the office:

 - The average energy consumption per session is 6.4kWh, and there is an average of around 1360 sessions per month (excluding July, the traditional holiday month in Finland).

-Increasing trend in the amount of charging sessions
+An increasing trend in the amount of charging sessions

-Average amount of power does fluctuate per month but is fairly consistent over time
+The average amount of power does fluctuate per month but is fairly consistent over time

 Dip in June: warm weather, better range, less need for power